LeHoangTuanbk/chakra-simple-time-picker/README.md

 - [x] Build basic component with Storybook
 - [x] Add internationalization (i18n) support for text elements
 - [x] Add component tests with React Testing Library
+- [ ] Support hours are more than 24 hours

 ## License